hapticssymposium-org/hs2024/site/content/presenting/guide-to-inclusive-and-accessible-submissions.md

 ## Inclusivity Guidance

-* **Telerobotics**: Please avoid using offensive language.
-  * Avoid using “Master/Slave” terminology.
-Instead, use alternative terms, such as “Main/Secondary”, “Haptic Device/Remote Robot”, “Leader/Follower”, “Driver/Driven”, and “Teleoperating/Teleoperated”.
 * **Gender & Sex**: Please use a gender-neutral language.
-  * When referring to a generic person, avoid “he or she”, “he/she”, or s/he.
+* * When referring to a generic person, avoid “he or she”, “he/she”, or s/he.
 Use “they” as a gender-neutral pronoun.
-  * If you refer to a specific person, first ask which gender they self-identify, and then use the pronoun that they are comfortable with.
+  * If you refer to a specific person, first ask which gender they self-identify, and then use the pronoun that they use.
   * Only refer to sex information (female/male/intersex) when the context is relevant, for example reporting participant information for human experiments in which biological factors (e.g.,  skin mechanics) may play a role in the findings.
 Otherwise, it is recommended to use genders that participants self-identify.
   * Avoid positioning specific genders as “normal”, “abnormal”, or “anomaly”.